thomasboel/montra/README.md

 - [jq](https://jqlang.org/download/) - like `sed`, but for JSON data

 The default configuration uses [tmux](https://github.com/tmux/tmux/wiki).
-If you don't want to use tmux you can change the runtime with: `svl config set runtime <runtime>`.
+If you don't want to use tmux you can change the runtime with: `mon config set runtime <runtime>`.
 Currently supported runtimes: `[ 'docker', 'tmux' ]`.

 _However, `tmux` is still required for the watcher at the moment._